nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/tutorials/how-to-review-nuxeo-studio-configuration.md

 ![]({{file name='commit-changes.png'}} ?border=true,w=350)

 {{#> callout type='note' heading='Do not use Commit and Push'}}
-Make sure you click the **Commmit** button on the Commit popup.
-Using the **Commit and Push** button would share all changes with your coworkers right away.
+Make sure you click the **Commit** button on the Commit popup.
+<br/>Using the **Commit and Push** button would share all changes with your coworkers right away.
 You should avoid it until you are ready to end the review.
 {{/callout}}

 3. When your changes are finished, push the changes using the green button in the top right corner of the screen.
-Changes are pushed and review is finished.
+Changes are pushed and the review is finished.